WillTheFarmer/apache-logs-to-mysql/.github/README.md

 MySQL View - apache_logs.access_ua_browser_family_list - data from LogFormat: combined & csv2mysql
 ![view-access_ua_browser_family_list.png](./assets/access_ua_browser_list.png)
 ## Application Description
-This is a fast, reliable processing application with detailed logging and two-staged data conversation.
-Data manipulation can be fine tuned in process_access_parse and process_error_parse MySQL Stored Procedures if required to customize LogFormats.
+This is a fast, reliable processing application with detailed logging and two-staged data parsing.
+First stage is performed in LOAD DATA statements and second stage is performed in _parse Stored Procedures.

+Data parsing can be customize in process_access_parse and process_error_parse MySQL Stored Procedures by adding or modifying SQL UPDATE statements if required.

 Python handles polling of log file folders and executing MySQL Database LOAD DATA statements, Stored Procedures & Functions and SQL Statements.
 Python drives the application but MySQL does all Data Manipulation & Processing.